stronnag/mwptools/src/samples/mwp-log-replay/README.md

 If no device name is given, hex formatted bytes are dumped to stdout.
 If `-raw` is given, raw bytes (no metadata) are written to the optional output file, if provided.

+All mwptools serial transports are available (Bluetooth, IP (TCP and UDP)) in addition to USB-TTL.

 # Building